scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 - An AS can join an A-ISD without having to worry about a 2nd AS identifier.
   The normal AS number of an AS remains valid and the only way to address the AS.

+- A-ISDs can even be hidden from endhosts in ASes that participate in the A-ISD.
+  Either the path server can choose not to give A-ISD segments to the endhost, or the anonymous path server itself could be hidden from some endhosts such that the endhost would contact a different path server that serves only nnono-Ai_SD segments.

 Disadvantages
 -------------